Duncan scores 25 in Lady Chaps win over UTPB

-ODESSA, Texas — On Friday, the #1 Lubbock Christian University Lady Chaps came out on top 74-43 in game one against the University of Texas Permian Basin.
+ODESSA, Texas — On Friday, the #1 Lubbock Chrstian University Lady Chaps came out on top 74-43 in game one against the University of Texas Permian Basin.

 Senior guard Ashton Duncan led the way for the Lady Chaps with 25 points, followed by Emma Middleton who had 13 points and six rebounds.